albertogeniola/Custom-Meross-Pairer/README.md

 # Custom Pairer for Meross Devices
 Hi there!
-If you came accross this repository it means you are looking for a way to take control over your Meross Hardware devices.
+If you came across this repository it means you are looking for a way to take control over your Meross Hardware devices.
 Well, let me congratulate with you: that's exactly what made me start the journey to develop the MerossIot API, Homeassistant component, Homeassitant addon and finally the Custom Pairer App.